matteo-V/zoophy-services/README.md

 # zoophy-services-jumps
-RESTful services for [ZooPhy](https://zodo.asu.edu/zoophy/).
-Fork of [ZooPhy Services](https://github.com/ZooPhy/zoophy-services) updated to include support for asymmetric markov jump analysis.
+Fork of [RESTful Services](https://github.com/ZooPhy/zoophy-services) for [ZooPhy](https://zodo.asu.edu/zoophy/) updated to include support for asymmetric markov jump analysis.
 This consists of:

 1) Retrieving GenBankRecords from the ZooPhy SQL Database